Oliver Venno

-Oliver Venno (born 23 May 1990) is an Estonian volleyball player currently playing for Al Rayyan of the Qatari Volleyball League.
+Oliver Venno (born 23 May 1990) is an Estonian volleyball player currently playing for Kuwait SC of the Kuwaiti Volleyball League.
 He mostly plays at the opposite hitter position but has also played at the outside hitter position on numerous occasions.

 Club career

 Early years

 Venno was born in Tartu, and started his career in hometown club Pere Leib Tartu at the age of 16.
 In addition to three Estonian League silver medals he won the Estonian Cup in 2008 with the and reached the finals of the Baltic League twice.
 Venno was named the Best Young Estonian Volleyball Player in 2008 and 2009.

 European clubs

 In summer of 2009 Venno signed with ACH Volley Bled of Slovenia.
 With the Bled team Venno won the Slovenian League, the Slovenian Cup and the MEVZA Cup.
 They also reached the Final Four of the 2009–10 CEV Champions League making Venno the first Estonian to play in the semi-finals of the Champions League.
 In 2010 and 2011 Venno won the Estonian Volleyball Player of the Year award.
 From 2010 to 2012 he played in Germany for VfB Friedrichshafen and won the German League and the German Cup once.
 Venno started the 2012–13 season in the Montenegrin top team Budvanska Rivijera Budva.
 He left the team in December and joined his compatriots Raimo Pajusalu and Keith Pupart in the French team Rennes Volley 35.

 For the 2013–14 season Venno signed with Prikamye Perm of the Russian Volleyball Super League.
 In June 2014 Venno moved to Austria and signed a deal with local powerhouse Hypo Tirol Innsbruck.
 With Hypo Tirol team he won the Austrian League without losing a single game during the season.
 He also added a second MEVZA Cup win to his account.